chainaimlabs/TradeInsOra/README.md

 The blockchain adoption framework published calls.out the Friction maps, and highlights privacy centric blockchain capabilities as the pivotal next step to drive blockchain utility.

-Describe the problem that your zkApp is solving
+# Problem Statememt  Describe the problem that your zkApp is solving

 In our extensive research on blockchain adoption documented in the Blockchain Adoption Framework, we receive feedback that the technical, functional, and scalability are maturing.
 However, real-world applications are still hesitant because of regulatory and privacy reasons.